abdfaizaan/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/11-Create a VM with the CLI.md

 ## Review
 In this lab, you have completed:
 - Configured the Cloud Shell
-- Used CLI to create a virtual machine
+- Used CLI to Create a Virtual Machine
-- Executed commands in the Cloud Shell
+- Executed Commands in the Cloud Shell
 - Reviewed Azure Advisor Recommendations

-## Reference link
+## Reference Link

 - https://learn.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-cli